erikkristoferanderson/ekand.github.io/_posts/2020-02-23_rideshare_helper.md

 The Random Forest Classifier Model performed passably well: It had 25% precision, although the recall was quite low.
 However, this is adequate for my use case: If I can tell drivers "go to this place at this time and you've got a 25% chance of catching a surge," I think that's valuable.
 The model also identified important features: proximity to the loop, per capita income in the community area where the trip starts, and whether the trip starts between 4 pm and 8 pm.
 In other words, high demand pricing is more likely to occur downtown.
 This is a nice sanity check to ensure the model makes sense.
-Below, you can see some visualizations of the model's predictions.
-There are also live, interactive visualization [here](https://public.tableau.com/profile/erik.kristofer.anderson#!/vizhome/RideshareHighDemandPricingPredictions/predict_morn_eve?publish=yes) and [here](https://public.tableau.com/profile/erik.kristofer.anderson#!/vizhome/RideshareHighDemandPricingPredictions/true_and_pred_dashboard?publish=yes).
+There are some live, interactive visualization [here](https://public.tableau.com/profile/erik.kristofer.anderson#!/vizhome/RideshareHighDemandPricingPredictions/predict_morn_eve?publish=yes) and [here](https://public.tableau.com/profile/erik.kristofer.anderson#!/vizhome/RideshareHighDemandPricingPredictions/true_and_pred_dashboard?publish=yes).
 The jupyter notebooks contain most of the code and the detailed analysis.
-Most everything can be found [on Github][(https://github.com/ekand/rideshare_helper).
+Most everything can be found [on Github](https://github.com/ekand/rideshare_helper).
 For those of you who are interested, the organization of the project is as follows:
 ```
 ------------